mingzhoushen/mingzhoushen.github.io/Teaching.md

 - **Responsibilities**:
   - Weekly office hours.
   - Exam preparation sessions.
-  - Graded homework and exams.
+  - Grading homework and exams.

 **Mathematics**
-In the summer of 2013, I taught middle school students, ages 13 to 15, at Chun'an Middle School in China.
+In the summer of 2013, I taught middle school students, ages 13 to 15, at Chun'an Middle School in China. --XXX